jorendorff/tabletop-games/identifamy.md

 met, but they've been hearing very good things about each other."

-(untested) Instead, pairs of players choose from two bond cards, rather like how players choose from two identifamy decks; and this happens as prep, days in advance, before the identifamy decks are made.
+(untested) Instead, pairs of players choose from two bond cards, rather like how players choose from two identity decks; and this happens as prep, possibly days in advance, *before* the identity decks are made.

 (untested) For a point each, a pair of players can strike a word or phrase on their chosen bond card and replace it with something